Report an Incident

 Request Supportive Measures

-• Access to counseling and support resources;
+• Facilitating access to counseling and medical services;

-• Change in campus housing;
+• Change in the Complainant's or Respondent's campus housing;

 Make a Criminal Complaint to Law Enforcement